How to Install Plane on Your Synology NAS

 • STEP 25

-Type in your own Name, then choose one option from the list.
-Click Continue.
+Type in your own info, then click Continue.
 Follow the instructions in the image below.

 • STEP 26